david-istvan/ethereum-cloning-tse-replication-package/README.md

   - `/metadata` – Metadata about the authors, creation date and transactions of the contracts in the corpus.
   - `/prepared` - Prepared pickle files for data analysis.
 - `/02_prepare` - Scripts for preparing the data in `/01_data/prepared`.
 Contains potentially long-running scripts.
 In such cases, the approximate execution times are reported in the source files.
-- `/03_analysis` - Analysis scripts.
+- `/03_analysis` - Analysis scripts for the automated analysis of data.
 - `/04_results` - Results of the analyses, including charts and numeric results.
 Some of these results are discussed in the paper in great detail.
 Every analysis result corresponds to a particular observation in the paper, clearly identified in the name of the generated observation file.

 ## Reproduction

 The following describes four reproduction scenarios.
 Any of the scenarios can be executed independently from the others.
-* [Reproduction of the analyses](#reproduction-of-the-analyses): reproduces the analysis results in `/04_results`.
+* [Reproduction of the analyses](#reproduction-of-the-analyses): reproduces the analysis results in `/04_results`, including charts and numeric results.
 The scripts use the prepared data contained in the `/01_data/prepared` folder.
 * [Reproduction of the prepared data](#reproduction-of-the-prepared-data-01_dataprepared): reproduces the prepared data in `/01_data/prepared` by (i) merging author, transaction and file length metadata into the clone data; and (ii), pre-processing data for analysis and persisting the pre-processed data into pickle files.
 Some of the pre-processing steps are potentially time-consuming.
 In such cases, the approximate execution times are reported in the source file.
-* [Reproduction of the cleaned data](#reproduction-of-the-cleaned-data-01_dataclonedataduplicates): reproduces the cleaned data in `/01_data/clonedata/duplicates` from the raw data in `/01_data/clonedata/raw` by bringing the contents of the `.xml` files into a consolidate form.
+* [Reproduction of the cleaned data](#reproduction-of-the-cleaned-data-01_dataclonedataduplicates): reproduces the cleaned data in `/01_data/clonedata/duplicates` from the raw data in `/01_data/clonedata/raw` by bringing the contents of the `.xml` files into a consolidated form.
 * [Reproduction of the raw data](#reproducing-the-clone-analysis-01_dataclonedataraw): reproduces the raw data `/01_data/clonedata/raw` by running the [NiCad extension](https://github.com/eff-kay/nicad6) developed for this study.

 **NOTE:** The following steps have been tested with `python>=3.7 && python<3.10`.

 ### Reproduction of the analyses

-Follow the steps below to reproduce the analysis results in `/04_results`.
+Follow the steps below to reproduce the analysis results in `/04_results`, including charts and numeric results.
+The scripts use the prepared data contained in the /01_data/prepared folder.

 1. Clone this repository.
 2. Install dependencies by running `pip install -r requirements.txt` in the root folder.